Posts

 Extension Methods and Trust

 As much as I love the idea behind extension methods, I can’t help but start to think about how it could be used for malicious purposes….
 You can read the copy of the original post, or if that goes down too, you can try the Wayback Machine’s copy of it.
 Context: This post was automatically imported from my old blog, which was originally hosted on Microsoft’s ASP.NET Community Blogs.
 When they shut it down, I dumped all of my old posts to Wordpress.
+You can still check out the original blog on the Wayback Machine.

 2007-04-14